langsari/codeless-data-mining/README.md

  <img src="3.png" alt="data" width="100"/>
 </p>

-###  Tranform Data
+####  Tranform Data

 <p float="left">
  <img src="2.png" alt="data" width="500"/>
 </p>

-- Use Column filter node to remove unuse column(surah,text,ayat)
+- Use Column filter node to remove unused column(surah,text,ayat)
 - Use Tranpose node to tranpose data
 - Use Column combiner to combine 7 columns into a single column.
-- Use Column filter node to remove unuse column(all column except new column)
+- Use Column filter node to remove unused column(all column except new column)
 - Use Column Appender node to create new id
 - Use String Manipulation node to remove -